wzmli/COVID19-Canada/README.md

 This is a public open-resource page for the COVID19 testing data for Canada.

+# Under construction

-_last updated: April 5th 18:26 Toronto time_
+_last updated: April 7th 18:26 Toronto time_

 ## COVID19 Testing Data